sdcastillo/sdcastillo.github.io/_posts/2019-10-11-Disruptive-Data-Sources.md

 last_modified_at: 2019-10-11T12:43:31-05:00
 ---

 Innovations begin when new information is made available.
 Deep learning can use data that no other algorithms can.
-Video, audio, text, real-time sensor data such as electronic health records can now be used in models to predict future events.
+Video, audio, text, and sensor data such as electronic health records can now be used in models to predict future events.

 A few of the applications are: